gulpetl/gulp-js2xml/README.md

     </section>
 </root>
 ```
-The package [gulp-xmltojson](https://github.com/gulpetl/gulp-xmltojson) can be used to convert xml files back to json.
+The package [gulp-xmltojson](https://github.com/gulpetl/gulp-xmltojson) that converts xml file back to JSON is also available
 # Compact vs Non Compact #
 This plugin takes in both [compact](https://github.com/nashwaan/xml-js#compact-vs-non-compact) and [non-compact](https://github.com/nashwaan/xml-js#compact-vs-non-compact) JSON files and the user can specify whether or not the file is in compact format by setting 'compact:true' or 'compact:false' in the options parameter.